penuts7644/HadoopPhotonImaging/README.md

 ### Our use case ###

-We used 300000 small tiff files of about 650 Kb each.
+We used 300000 small TIFF files of about 650 Kb each.
 We first created a plugin for ImageJ to process these images, which was able to process all the files within 40 minutes on one Intel Core i7 3770 chip.
 The Hadoop version creates a mapper for each input file and is able to process one tenth of all the files, within 12 minutes.
 The cluster had 97 operating 8 core nodes available for this job.